 1994: serving in PEI.

-1992: According to the agreed statement of facts, in 1992 Smith was treated for alcohol abuse and his attraction to youmg boys
+1992: According to the agreed statement of facts, in 1992 Smith was treated for alcohol abuse and his attraction to young boys

 1986-1991: Immaculate Conception Roman Catholic Church, Deer Lake, Newfoundland.
 (M)